-- Calculate the total square meters or square footage of the room(s) and add 10% for cutting and waste. - The flooring should be placed in the room where it is to be installed to acclimatize for a minimum of 72 hours.
+- Calculate the total square meters or square footage of the room(s) and add 10% for cutting and waste. - The flooring should be placed in the room where it is are to be installed to acclimatize for 72 hours.
 It should be carefully stacked, in its packaging, to allow air to circulate.
-The boards should be stored and laid in a relative humidity between 45%-65% and at a room temperature of between 18°C and 21°C (65°F to 70°F). - Solid wood flooring is a natural product which will mature with age.
-The shade of your floor will change through exposure to sunlight. - All substrates must be structurally sound, at and dry.
+The boards should be stored and laid in a relative humidity between 45%-65% and at a room temperature of between 18°C and 21°C (65°F to 70°F). - All substrates must be structurally sound, flat and dry.
 The surface should be free of all contaminants and loose material.
-All potential sources of moisture e.g. walls, drains, damp proof courses, plumbing, fridges, washing machines etc. MUST be thoroughly checked and rectified if found to be an issue. - The boards should be installed lengthways towards the main incoming light source and, where possible, down the length of the room.
+All potential sources of moisture - e.g. walls, drains, damp proof courses, plumbing, fridges, washing machines etc. MUST be thoroughly checked and rectified if found to be an issue.

+The boards should be installed lengthways towards the main incoming light source and, where possible, down the length of the room.